iotaledger/explorer/api/DEPLOYMENT.md

     "allowedDomains": [                              /* A list of domains for the cors allow-origin */ "https://www.mydomain.com"
     ],
-    "verboseLogging": false                         /* Set to true for the API to log all its request/responses */ }
+    "verboseLogging": false,                         /* Set to true for the API to log all its request/responses */ "itemsFeedApiUrl": "https://feeds-api.my-domain.com"  /* Optional, if you have offloaded live feeds to a secondary API instance set this field  */
+}
 ```